Gustaf Mauritz Armfelt: Against Napoleon's France

 Armfelt by Joseph Maria Grassi 1799–1801.

 When Gustav IV of Sweden attained his majority, Armfelt was completely rehabilitated and sent as Swedish ambassador to Vienna in 1802, but was obliged to quit the post two years later for sharply attacking the Austrian government's attitude towards Napoleon Bonaparte.
-From 1805 to 1807, he was the commander-in-chief of the Swedish forces in Pomerania, where he displayed great ability and stopped the conquest of the duchy for as long as possible; the Great Sortie of Stralsund was particularly successful.
-He was promoted to General of the infantry in 1807.
-Armfelt was invited to join to as a member of the Royal Military Academy.
+From 1805 to 1807, he was the commander-in-chief of the Swedish forces in Pomerania, where he displayed ability and delayed the conquest of the duchy for as long as possible; the Great Sortie of Stralsund was particularly successful.
 On his return home, he was appointed commander-in-chief of the Norwegian frontier, where he was stifled in his duties by the constant flow of ordres, contre-ordres et désordres from his master.

-Armfelt supported the military alliance between Sweden and the United Kingdom against Napoleon's interests in Europe.
-The main plan was to conquer Norway from Denmark and to resist Russian advances.
-The military alliance laid the groundwork for the upcoming Finnish War in 1808.
-Napoleon demanded that Alexander I, who was in alliance with France, declare war against Sweden and conquer Finland.
-Russians in Saint Petersburg were concerned about the potential presence of the Royal Navy in the Baltic Sea.
-The Royal Navy had the opportunity to use the Finnish coastline as a base for bombarding the capital of the empire.

-Before the French Revolution in 1789, Sweden was a close ally of France and King Louis XVI.
-Sweden even supported France during the American Revolutionary War.
-King of Sweden Gustav IV Adolf and Armfelt despised the French revolutionaries and Napoleon Bonaparte.
-Gustav IV Adolf's foreign policy was unwaveringly against France.
-Sweden did not want to join the Continental System, which angered France.

-The Dano-Swedish War of 1808–1809 commenced in March 1808.
-Sweden found itself in a two-front war against Denmark-Norway and Russia.
-Armfelt served as the commander-in-chief of the Norwegian frontier and successfully led his forces.
-The Royal Navy established a naval blockade against Norway and also contained Napoleon's forces in Denmark, while Sweden's alliance with the United Kingdom proved effective on the western front.